ionide/ionide-vscode-fsharp/README.md

 - Integration with F# Interactive
 - Integration with Forge (Project scaffolding and modification)
 - Integration with FSharpLint (additional hints and quick fixes)
-- Integration with MsBuild (Build, Rebuild, Clean project)
+- Integration with MSBuild (Build, Rebuild, Clean project)
 - Solution / project explorer

 ## How to get logs for debugging / issue reporting